Shel Silverstein: Theater

 In January 1959, Look, Charlie: A Short History of the Pratfall was a chaotic off-Broadway comedy staged by Silverstein, Jean Shepherd and Herb Gardner at New York's Orpheum Theatre on Second Avenue on the Lower East Side.
 Silverstein went on to write more than 100 one-act plays.
 The Lady or the Tiger Show (1981) and Remember Crazy Zelda?
 (1984) were produced in New York.
 The Devil and Billy Markham, published in Playboy in 1979, was later adapted into a solo one-act play that debuted on a double bill with Mamet's Bobby Gould in Hell (1989) with Dr. Hook vocalist Dennis Locorriere narrating.
 In 1990, Silverstein's one-act modernized version of Hamlet starred Melvin Van Peebles playing all the roles.
-Karen Kohlhaas directed An Adult Evening of Shel Silverstein, produced by New York's Atlantic Theater Company in September 2001 with a variety of short sketches:
+Karen Kohlhaas directed An Adult Evening of Shel Silverstein, produced by New York's Atlantic Theater Company in September 2001 with a variety of skits: